 Daniel D. Von Hoff, M.D., F.A.C.P.

-Dr. Daniel D. Von Hoff is currently Physician-in-Chief and Distinguished Professor of Translational Research at TGen (Translational Genomics Research Institute) in Phoenix, Arizona.
-He is Chief Scientific Officer for US Oncology and for Scottsdale Healthcare's Clinical Research Institute.
-He is also a Professor of Medicine, Mayo Clinic and serves as a Phoenix Children’s Hospital clinician.
+Dr. Daniel D. Von Hoff is currently physician-in-chief and distinguished professor of translational research at Translational Genomics Research Institute (TGen) in Phoenix, Arizona.
+He is Chief Scientific Officer for U.S. Oncology and Scottsdale Healthcare's Clinical Research Institute.
+He is also a Professor of Medicine, Mayo Clinic and serves as a clinician at Phoenix Children’s Hospital.
 In 1989, Dr. Von Hoff was a founding director of the Institute for Drug Development at the Cancer Therapy and Research Center in San Antonio and ten years later he became Director of the Cancer Center and Professor of Medicine at the University of Arizona.
 In addition, Dr. Von Hoff was a founder of Ilex Oncology which obtained FDA approval for two new anticancer agents – alemtuzumab and clofarabine.
 Ilex was sold to Genzyme Corporation for $1 billion in 2004.
 Dr. Von Hoff also served a six-year term on President Bush’s National Cancer Advisory Board.
-He is a past president of the American Association for Cancer Research (AACR), was on the AACR and the American Society of Clinical Oncology (ASCO)'s Board of Directors, and is a fellow of the American College of Physicians.
-He is the founder of Investigational New Drugs - The Journal of New Anticancer Agents and founder and Editor-in-Chief of Molecular Cancer Therapeutics.
+He is a past president of the American Association for Cancer Research (AACR), was on the AACR and the American Society of Clinical Oncology (ASCO)'s board of directors and is a fellow of the American College of Physicians.
+He is the founder of Investigational New Drugs - The Journal of New Anticancer Agents and founder and editor-in-chief of Molecular Cancer Therapeutics.
 Dr. Von Hoff graduated from Carroll College and received his medical degree from Columbia University College of Physicians and Surgeons.
 He went on to complete his internship and residency in internal medicine at the University of California, San Francisco, and a fellowship in medical oncology at the National Cancer Institute.
-Dr. Von Hoff became a Professor in the Departments of Medicine and Cellular and Structural Biology at the University of Texas Health Science Center, San Antonio.
-He was Associate Editor for two AACR journals, Clinical Cancer Research and Cancer Research.
+Dr. Von Hoff became a professor in the departments of Medicine and Cellular and Structural Biology at the University of Texas Health Science Center, San Antonio.
+He was an associate editor for two AACR journals, Clinical Cancer Research, and Cancer Research.